Trouble getting pregnant? When to seek help

 - Being underweight or overweight

 - Marijuana use

-Where should you go for help?
+Where should you go for help with infertility?

 Your OB/GYN is a great place to start.
 Your doctor may do some basic testing or may refer you to a reproductive endocrinologist – a doctor with specialized training focused on helping people become pregnant – for further evaluation.